rclone/rclone/docs/content/flags.md

-      --s3-upload-cutoff SizeSuffix                         Cutoff for switching to chunked upload (default 200Mi) --s3-use-accelerate-endpoint                          If true use the AWS S3 accelerated endpoint --s3-use-accept-encoding-gzip Accept-Encoding: gzip   Whether to send Accept-Encoding: gzip header (default unset) --s3-use-multipart-etag Tristate                      Whether to use ETag in multipart uploads for verification (default unset)
+      --s3-upload-cutoff SizeSuffix                         Cutoff for switching to chunked upload (default 200Mi) --s3-use-accelerate-endpoint                          If true use the AWS S3 accelerated endpoint --s3-use-accept-encoding-gzip Accept-Encoding: gzip   Whether to send Accept-Encoding: gzip header (default unset) --s3-use-already-exists Tristate                      Set if rclone should report BucketAlreadyExists errors on bucket creation (default unset)
+      --s3-use-multipart-etag Tristate                      Whether to use ETag in multipart uploads for verification (default unset)
-      --s3-use-presigned-request                            Whether to use a presigned request or PutObject for single part uploads
+      --s3-use-multipart-uploads Tristate                   Set if rclone should use multipart uploads (default unset) --s3-use-presigned-request                            Whether to use a presigned request or PutObject for single part uploads
       --s3-v2-auth                                          If true use v2 authentication
       --s3-version-at Time                                  Show file versions as they were at the specified time (default off)
-      --s3-versions                                         Include old versions in directory listings --seafile-2fa                                         Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                              Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                       The encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
+      --s3-versions                                         Include old versions in directory listings --seafile-2fa                                         Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                              Should rclone create a library if it doesn't exist --seafile-encoding Encoding                           The encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
       --seafile-library string                              Name of the library
       --seafile-library-key string                          Library password (for encrypted libraries only) (obscured) --seafile-pass string                                 Password (obscured)